AS4SR/hector_quadrotor/README.md

 Requirements, Setup, Use
 ========================

 This requires a ROS kinetic install on an Ubuntu 16.04 LTS instance.
-(This has been tested-working under VirtualBox and as a native Ubuntu install.
+(This has been tested-working under a native Ubuntu install; testing under VirtualBox is pending.
 A native Ubuntu installation is preferred, as it runs much faster and more efficiently, and gazebo is much more stable.)

 For more detailed Ubuntu O/S installation instructions, see:
 * [https://github.com/AS4SR/general_info/wiki/Instructions-for-installing-ROS-and-Gazebo!](https://github.com/AS4SR/general_info/wiki/Instructions-for-installing-ROS-and-Gazebo!)